 Purchasing a Thorn bike

-- In person: Many of our customers prefer to make an appointment to discuss their order with one of our specialised sales team here in Bridgwater.
-Just call 01278441505 to arrange one.
+- Make a Skype appointment to discuss your order with Sarah, one of our specialised sales team here in Bridgwater.
+(Mondays, Tuesdays and Thursdays 08.00 - 16.00)

 First of all, we will discuss with you the type of riding you are planning on doing on your new bike to help you decide on the model of bike you wish to purchase.